-Setting goals is an essential practice for living a happy and fulfilling life.
+Goal setting is an essential practice for living a happy and fulfilling life.
 Goals provide you with purpose, direction, and motivation.
-They give you something to strive for and they force you to change and improve yourself to achieve them.
-Goals are good things.
+They give you something to strive for, and they force you to change and improve yourself to achieve them.

 The act of setting goals isn’t always as simple as defining what you want and then going after it.
 There’s actually a science behind it that, if followed, enables the true power of setting and achieving goals.